spec-framework/documentation/output/chapters/SpecReusability.pier.md

 ###1\.1\.
 The MethodList

-Defining a dedicated list is quite simple since **ListModel** provides default values for all the states\.
-Creating a specific widget always starts with the subclassing of **ComposableModel**\.
+Creating a specific UI always starts with the subclassing of **ComposableModel**\.
-Each sub widget is stored into an instance variable\.
+Each sub widget is stored into an instance variable of the newly created class\.
 The snippet
-[1\.1](#ex_model_list) shows the definition of ModelList\.
+[1\.1](#ex_model_list) shows the definition of this ModelList class\.